Lorne Reznowski

-Lorne Reznowski (January 5, 1929 – November 9, 2011) was a Canadian professor of English at the University of Manitoba and leader of the Social Credit Party of Canada.
+Lorne A. Reznowski (January 5, 1929 – November 9, 2011) was a Canadian professor of English at the University of Manitoba and leader of the Social Credit Party of Canada.

 Background

 He was the son of Ukrainian-Canadians Lorne William Reznowski and Anna Angela Brokowska.
 Reznowski received a BA degree from Loyola College in Montreal in 1949 and then worked as a longshoreman on the Pacific coast.
 He graduated with a Licentiate in Sacred Theology from the Catholic University of America in Washington, D.C. in 1957.

 He then studied at the University of Ottawa where he earned MA and PhD degrees in English Literature.